NGSEP/NGSEPcore/README.txt

 ------------------------------------

-This function compares the read depth of two samples to predict regions with relative copy number variation (CNVS).
+This function compares the read depth of two samples to predict regions with relative copy number variation (CNV) between a sample and a control.
 It takes two alignment files and a reference genome, splits the genome into windows, and for each window compares the read depth between the two samples.
 It outputs a text file containing the list of windows of the genome in which the normalized read depth ratio between the two samples is significantly different from 1.

 USAGE:

-java -jar NGSEPcore.jar CompareRD <OPTIONS> <ALIGNMENTS_FILE_1> <ALIGNMENTS_FILE_2>
+java -jar NGSEPcore.jar CompareRD <OPTIONS>

 OPTIONS:

+	-i FILE		: Input sorted BAM file with alignments to a reference genome.
+	-c FILE		: Sorted BAM file corresponding to the control (wild type) sample.
 	-o FILE		: File with genomic regions in which the two samples have different read depth.
 	-r FILE		: Fasta file with the reference genome.
-	-w INT		: Window size to be used during the read depth comparison.
+	-w INT		: Window length to be used during the read depth comparison.
 Default: 100
-	-p FLOAT	: Maximum p-value.
+	-p DOUBLE	: Maximum p-value.
 Only the windows with a p-value lower than that specified will be reported.
 			  Default: 0.001
-	-a		: Output an entry for every window in the genome -c		: Perform GC-correction of the read depth
+	-a		: Output an entry for every window in the genome.
+	-gc		: Perform GC-correction of the read depth.
-	-b		: Perform the Bonferroni correction for multiple testing
+	-b		: Perform the Bonferroni correction for multiple testing.

 The output text file contains the following columns:

 1. Chromosome